Creamy Garlic Chicken Ramen Recipe

 Think of the serving moment as a small ceremony.
 From there, the bowl goes around, stories are shared, and someone always asks for the recipe.
 It is a dish that invites generosity.
 It is meant to be shared slowly, with the same reverence we give to a homemade cake sliced for a birthday.

-How to Store Creamy Garlic Chicken Ramen
+How to Store & Reheat Creamy Garlic Chicken Ramen

 This ramen stores well for a day or two.
 Place cooled bowls in airtight containers and refrigerate within two hours of cooking.
 The noodles absorb broth over time; if you plan to keep it, store the broth separately and combine before reheating.
 This preserves the texture much like storing cake layers before assembling keeps them from drying out.